TSABM/inbre-retina/README.md

 I've spent most of the time since though trying to go over everything about napari I can.
 I have a bit on an idea how to make a new plugin now, but not deep understanding yet of how to expand beyond simpler plugins.
 So I decided to try to learn more about napari's built in classes and methods and such, which has been a bit confusing since I've only had the raw documentation to work on but otherwise its been ok.
 I think I may try to find a plugin so I can open it up and look at how their code is set up, it might help me wrap my head a little around how to use napari.utils and components and such.

+I spent time reading up on everything to do with a simple hello world napari module.
+I started creating it, but I still need to run a few commands to test if its going to render the button correctly.
+Its tough not quite knowing what I'll need to know but I'm trying to keep a broad base and I'm writing down what a lot of things do on a high level so I can find them and dig deeper as needed.

 ## Day 5 6/3/2024

 10:15 am - 3:17 pm